Cook, Australian Capital Territory: Political representation

 For the purposes of Australian federal elections for the House of Representatives, Cook is in the Division of Canberra.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Cook is in the Ginninderra electorate.

 Geology

 Greywacke from the Ordovician Pittman Formation forms a band down the east of Cook.
 This has been uplifted on the east side of the Deakin Fault.
 The fault heads in the north north west direction in Cook.
 A porphyry of Green-grey Dacitic intrusive containing large white feldspar crystals is found in the north east corner of Cook.
-Mount Painter Volcanics dark grey to grey green crystal tuff is found in the center and south and south west.
+Mount Painter Volcanics dark grey to grey green crystal tuff is found in the centre and south and south west.
 Green grey rhyodacite of the Walker Volcanics underlie the north west.